2025 Donald Trump Gaza Strip takeover proposal: Background

 The Gaza Strip, now a part of the State of Palestine, has previously been under Ottoman, British, and Egyptian control.
 Israel directly occupied the entirety of Gaza from 1967 to 1993, when the Palestinian Authority assumed civil control of most of the region.
 In 2005, Israel disengaged from the Gaza Strip, the same year the militant group Hamas won parliamentary elections in the region.
-Decades-long U.S. diplomacy on Israel and the Palestinians have not produced successful resolutions in the conflict.
+Decades-long US diplomacy on Israel and the Palestinians have not produced successful resolutions in the conflict.

 The Gaza Strip has seen a major scale of destruction since the beginning of the Gaza war in October 2023.
 Civilians who were internally displaced have been able to return to their homes since the ceasefire which began on 15 January 2025.
 The cost of rebuilding Gaza has been estimated to be in the tens of billions of dollars.
 Calls to displace Palestinians from Gaza mirror demands made by those in the Israeli far-right who have often called for ethnically cleansing Palestinian land to open it up to foreign settlement.